The Computer Clock Loses Time (Windows Vista)

-- Unplug all cables except for the power.
+- Unplug all cables except for the power cable.
 Write down each cable location to help you remember.

-- Unplug the power cable and with the power cable removed press the Power button on the front of the computer.
+- Unplug the power cable and with the power cable disconnected press the Power button on the front of the computer.

 - Loosen or remove the screws on the rear of the computer.